raaka-m/VAIL2021/README.md

 2. The statement "Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries" is FALSE.
 Scikit-Learn is built on top of these common data and math libraries.

 Day 3 (2/10/2021)
 1. Tensors are a mathematical representation of a physical entity that may be characterized by magnitude and multiple directions.
+They are a generalization of a matrix that can be represented using multi-dimensional arrays.
+We can manipulate them using different operations.
+They are ranked based on their dimensions.
 2. When you compile in TensorFlow, you define a loss function, an optimizer, and a metric.

 Day 4 (2/11/2021)